fdpay/fdstore-demo/README.md

 ## Get your token

-Just login to [fdpay.in](http://fdpay.in), verify your email id and phone number > Go to your profile section and just activate your account, you will get your token.
+Just login to [fdpay.in](http://fdpay.in), verify your email id and phone number.
+Go to your profile section and activate your account, you will get your token.

-Every account is associated with secure token, which will lead orders asscoaited to that token will be reflected on fdpay.in account, there are complete functionality to view, process and update your orders.
+Every account is associated with a secure token and orders associated to that token will be reflected in your fdpay.in account.
+There is complete functionality available to view, process and update your orders.

-### NOTE: This is very important to always use your token to start with your website.
+### NOTE: It is very important to use your token to start with your website.

 ## Button Simple Settings